 Students must register for National Health Insurance on arrival.
 The average premium is approximately ¥20,000 per year (divided into monthly payments) but this varies considerably by university as the cost is heavily subsidised by the government and universities.

 All international students must purchase a university-specific health insurance policy, dependent on the host university they attend, in order to complete registration.
-Currently policies cost approximately $620 NZD.
+Currently policies cost approximately $670 NZD (correct for 2021/22).
 All students are expected to purchase the policy unless the host university agrees to waive it, based on the student having an acceptable alternative policy.
-Leeds can advise on the waiver application process.

 All international students must purchase a university-specific health insurance policy dependent on the host university they attend.
 Costs vary between universities and the insurance policy is charged on arrival as part of a general student services fee at all Singaporean universities, which all exchange students must pay.
 The general administration fees outlined below are based on the 2020/21 academic year (figures quoted are in Singapore dollars and based on two semesters).

 - National University of Singapore S$136.70